arrayewhy/FWC/General Programming/For Loop.md

-# Basic Loops
-Scroll down to find references and explanations for different loop types; namely:
-1. For Loop
-2. While Loop

-## 1. For Loop
+# For Loop

 ```
 for (int i = 0; i < 5; i++)
 {
     print ("CUCUMBER!");
 }
 ```

-__What it does:__ It repeats something a set number of times per frame.
+What it does: It repeats something a set number of times per frame.

-Here's how it works:
+# How it works:

+1. It creates a variable.
+It only does this once.

 ```
 int i = 0;
 ```

-1. It creates a variable.
-It only does this once.
+2. It checks if the variable's current value has reached the value we specify (in this case; `5`).
+If the value we specified has not been reached, it moves on to the next step.

 ```
 i < 5;
 ```

-2. It checks if the variable's current value has reached the value we specify (in this case; 5).
-If the value we specified has not been reached, it moves on to the next step.
+3. Changes `i` to track how many repetitions have been done.
+This only happens if the value we specify has not been reached.

 ```
 i++;
 ```

-3. Changes _i_ to track how many repeatitions have been done.
-This only happens if the value we specify has not been reached.
+4. This is the end of a single repetition, where it does what we tell it to between the curly braces.
+In this case, it prints out "CUCUMBER!" to the console.

 ```
 {